 If you are want to make a killing like this man in the picture all you need is one sloppy Lonely Planet writer.
 The immensely popular travel guide prides itself in employing `credible and unbiased writers’.
 But every once in a while these travel-weary journos slip up .
 Ram Kishen ( The man in the picture above) is a man who is making a killing because of one such writerly error of judgement.

-May 17, 2011 | Categories: Thoughts/ Articles | Tags: documentary photographer india, error of judgement lonely planet, errors in the media, fame through lonely planet, faulty entry in lonely planet, from rags to riches, grow your business, guide book, indian lonely planet, indian photographers, indian travel guide, lonely planet, lonely planet about jodhpur, lonely planet guide book, lonely planet writers, making omelets in india, omelette shop in lonely planet, omelette shop jodhpur, photographer in India, photographers in delhi, photographs of jodhpur, photographs of rajasthan, photojournalist india, rajasthan lonely planet, rajasthan photographs, sloppy entry in lonely planet, travel photographer in India | 12 Comments »
+May 17, 2011 | Categories: Thoughts/ Articles | Tags: error of judgement lonely planet, errors in the media, fame through lonely planet, faulty entry in lonely planet, from rags to riches, grow your business, guide book, indian lonely planet, indian travel guide, lonely planet, lonely planet about jodhpur, lonely planet guide book, lonely planet writers, making omelets in india, omelette shop in lonely planet, omelette shop jodhpur, photographs of rajasthan, photojournalist india, rajasthan lonely planet, rajasthan photographs, sloppy entry in lonely planet | 13 Comments »

 Imagine a man thinking of making a 347 room luxurious villa for himself out of the misery of the people he is supposed to serve.
 Surprisingly the Maharaja is glorified to this day for this `noble’ gesture.
 Today Umaid Bhawan Palace is divided between a luxury hotel , a museum and the residence of the Maharajas’s successors.
 It still remains the largest private residence in the world.